Adriatic Sea: Protected areas

 The biodiversity of the Adriatic is relatively high, and several marine protected areas have been established by countries along its coasts.
-In Italy, these are Miramare in the Gulf of Trieste (in the Northern Adriatic), Torre del Cerrano and Isole Tremiti in the Middle Adriatic basin and Torre Guaceto in southern Apulia.
+In Italy, these are Miramare in the Gulf of Trieste (in the Northern Adriatic), Torre del Cerrano and Tremiti Islands in the Middle Adriatic basin and Torre Guaceto in southern Apulia.
 The Miramare protected area was established in 1986 and covers 30 ha of coast and 90 ha of sea.
 The area encompasses 1.8 km of coastline near the Miramare promontory in the Gulf of Trieste.
 The Torre del Cerrano protected area was created in 2009, extending 3 nmi into the sea and along 7 km of coastline.
 Various zones of the protected area cover 37 km2 of sea surface.
-The Isole Tremiti reserve has been protected since 1989, while the Tremiti islands themselves are part of the Gargano National Park.
+The Tremiti Islands reserve has been protected since 1989, while the Tremiti islands themselves are part of the Gargano National Park.
 The Torre Guaceto protected area, located near Brindisi and Carovigno, covers a sea surface of 2227 ha and is adjacent to the Torre Guaceto State Reserve covering 1114 ha of coast and sharing an 8 km coastline with the marine protected area.
 Furthermore, there are 10 internationally important (Ramsar) wetland reserves in Italy located along the Adriatic coast.

 There are seven marine protected areas in Croatia: Brijuni and the Lim Canal off the Istria peninsula's coast, near Pula and Rovinj respectively; Kornati and Telašćica in the Middle Adriatic basin, near Zadar; and Lastovo, Bay of Mali Ston (Malostonski zaljev) and Mljet in southern Dalmatia.
 The Brijuni national park encompasses the 743.3 ha archipelago itself and 2651.7 ha of surrounding sea; it became a national park in 1999.
 The Lim Canal is a 10 km ria of the Pazinčica river.
 The Kornati national park was established in 1980; it covers approximately 220 km2, including 89 islands and islets.
 The marine environment encompasses three-quarters of the total area, while the island shores' combined length equals 238 km.
 Telašćica is a nature park established on Dugi Otok in 1988.
 The park covers 69 km of coastline, 22.95 km2 of land and 44.55 km2 of sea.
 The Bay of Mali Ston is located at the border of Croatia and Bosnia–Herzegovina, north of the Pelješac peninsula.
 The marine protected area covers 48 km2.
 The Lastovo nature park was established in 2006, and it includes 44 islands and islets, 53 km2 of land and 143 km2 of sea surface.
 The Mljet national park was established in 1960, covering a 24 km2 marine protection area.
 In addition, there is a Ramsar wetland reserve in Croatia—the Neretva river's delta.